FAQS – Virginia Overtime Law

 No, unless they fall under the exemptions for executives, officers, or administrators.
 Simply being paid by salary rather than hourly does not exempt an employee from being eligible for overtime.

 A salaried employee’s regular rate is defined as one-fortieth of their salary.
 For example, if a salary employee was paid $800 per week, their “regular” rate of pay would be considered $20 an hour.
-Therefore, any overtime they work must be paid out at $30 an hour (one and a half times their hourly rate).
+Therefore, any overtime they work must be paid out at a $10 an hour premium for all hours worked after 40.

 A piece-rate employee who works more than 40 hours in a week is entitled to overtime for all hours over 40.
-The regular rate for piece rate employees is calculated by taking their total earnings for that week and dividing those earnings by the hours worked (similar to hourly employees).
+The regular rate for piece rate employees can be calculated two ways.
+They can be paid either one and one half times their piece rate for all pieces produced after 40 hours.
+The other option is their regular rate can be calculated by taking their total earnings for that week and dividing those earnings by the hours worked (similar to hourly employees).
 They shall then be paid an overtime premium of half the regular rate for all hours worked over 40.
 The piece rate compensation has already covered their base pay for those hours, assuming it results in a rate above the Virginia minimum wage.

 Employers cannot provide comp time instead of pay.
 The overtime statute states “wages” are defined the same as in § 40.1-28.9.
 Overtime wages must be paid in legal tender of the United States or checks or drafts on banks negotiable into cash on demand or upon acceptance at full value.

-Note: Under certain circumstances, fire protection and law enforcement employees may be compensated with leave for overtime hours instead of wages pursuant to Va.
-Code § 9.1-701.
+Note: State and local governments and their agencies, as well as fire protection and law enforcement employees may be compensated with leave for overtime hours instead of wages.

 Tipped employees are assumed to have a wage rate of the state minimum wage unless there is an agreement that they should receive more, and must be paid one and one half times the minimum wage.
 Tips earned are credited toward that rate.